Everything you need to know about PR for tech startups which want to start an active, effective and well organized communication

 Costs of PR activities will differ depending on the scope of work and the country.
 To give you a general idea, please, see the estimation provided by agencies associated in Enterie PR network.

-PR project and retainer fees in Enterie
+PR hourly rates, projects and retainer fees in Enterie

 *Launch pack – a 3 months entry project for startups launching on new market, covering: